jonathantsang/Microtransaction-Simulator/README.md

 real extension:
+- each colour card has a use (blue ocean, etc.)
 - sparkle sound on rare cards
 - move inventory interface to the main screen instead of a new scene
 - more card types: gold, silver, etc.